Portify/kiko-now/_posts/2019-12-08-Credit-scores-and-your-mortgage.md

 It’s much harder to get a mortgage with no credit history - interest rates may be higher or less competitive.
 You can check your credit score for free using Experian, and credit checks have no impact on your score.

 ###### Make payments on loans, credit cards and bills on time each month:
 It may go without saying, but it’s important to keep in mind the importance of timely repayments of bills, loans and credit cards.
-This sends a strong statement
+This sends a strong statement to lenders and brokers about your trustworthiness.

 ###### Close unused accounts with large credit limits:
 If you aren’t using an account that has a large credit limit, the amount could send a negative message to lenders about your creditworthiness.
 For more on credit scores, check out our blog [here.](https://blog.portify.co/Credit-Scores-Explained/)